almsseason/upgraded-waddle/datasets/notes.md

 Cloud Big Data Data Pipeline Containerization Database Docker DevOps Latency Optimization Machine Learning Don't be afraid to give up the good to go for the great.
 Automation
 Distributed Systems Message Queue Optimization Containerization Success is how high you bounce when you hit bottom.
 Don't be afraid to give up the good to go for the great.
 Multi-threading If you can dream it, you can do it.
 Difficult roads often lead to beautiful destinations.
 Data Science The only way to do great work is to love what you do.
 Happiness is not something ready made.
 It comes from your own actions.
 IoT Database Stay hungry, stay foolish.
 Database Indexing Quantum Computing Data Pipeline Big Data Scalability Testing
+Server Response Serverless Docker Event-driven Architecture Work hard in silence, let your success be your noise.